x-lin/data-vis/README.md

 - `jira-rest`: A wrapper REST interface for the JIRA Rest Java Client.

 # Starting the application
-- Install the web dependencies via `bower install` in the folder `data-web/src/main/resources/static`.
+## Starting the REST Client Wrapper
-- Adjust the properties in the `config.properties` files in the `data-web` and in the `jira-rest` modules.
+- Add the URL of the JIRA REST API to the properties file `config.properties` in the `src/main/resources` directory of the `jira-rest` module.
 - Run `mvn clean install` on the `jira-rest` module and put the resulting `war` file on an application server (TODO will be replaced with embedded jetty server).

+## Fetching the data
+- Adjust the properties in the `config.properties` file in the `data-web` module.
 - Run `mvn spring-boot:run` in the `data-web` directory.
-- Open `localhost:8080` in the browser.

-Note: In order to fetch data for the application to work with, `localhost:8080/extract/all` can be entered in the browser.
+- In order to fetch data, `localhost:8080/extract/all` can be entered in the browser.
 This will start the extraction process, assembling data from the REST endpoints and storing them into an embedded Neo4j database.
 The database folder `app.db` will be created in the main directory of the `data-web` module.

+## Installing and starting the client application
+- Install the web dependencies via `bower install` in the folder `data-web/src/main/resources/static`.
+- Run `mvn spring-boot:run` in the `data-web` directory.
+- Open `localhost:8080` in the browser.